mincong-h/mincong-h.github.io/_posts/2018-01-31-learning-jni.md

 }
 {% endhighlight %}

-Note that the shared library is loaded during class initialization.
-And the method `sayHello` is native.
+Note that: shared library _hello_ is loaded during class initialization; method `sayHello` is native, so its behavior is unknown during the compilation phase, and only be defined in runtime.
 Now compile the Java file:

 ```
 $ javac App.java